 Orlando is in the transition zone, with a relatively reasonable water hardness level compared to the rest of Florida.
 Still, water that has 129 mg/L hardness might lead to mineral buildup in pipes and appliances, decreasing their efficiency and lifespan.
 Similarly, it may cause stains on surfaces, laundry, and kitchenware, and lead to dry skin and dull or brittle hair, if you’re using it for bathing.

-So, if you’re living or planning to live in Orlando, you should start considering a water softening unit.
+So, if you’re living or planning to live in Orlando, you should start considering getting a water softener system.

 Where Does Orlando’s Tap Water Come From?